Thursday, December 19, 2019

 Where: CPR- Center for Performance Research, 361 Manhattan Ave, Unit 1, Brooklyn, NY 11211

-Accessibility: Center for Performance Research is an accessible venue located on the ground floor and is fully ADA compliant.
+Accessibility: Center for Performance Research is an accessible venue located on the ground floor.
 The entrance is located at 361 Manhattan Avenue. and all restrooms are gender inclusive and wheelchair accessible.
 Studios and rooms are lit by fluorescent lights.
 We will not be able to provide child care, health care, or ASL interpretation for this event.
 If you require reasonable accommodation, please contact Yijing Hong at least two weeks prior to the event via email at email@example.com or call 212-966-4452 (voice only).

 Originally from Atlanta, Georgia, LISA YANCEY is the president Yancey Consulting (YC) and co-founder of SorsaMED and The We's Match.
 With 18 years of practice, YC has served over 100 nonprofit organizations, grantmakers, and individuals.
 Advising across arts and culture, public space, and justice-based sectors, YC specializes in strategic organizational development, economic modeling, evaluation and assessments, board development, leadership coaching, and executive transition support.
 SorsaMED is a biotechnology company engineering cannabinoids infused with nutrient-enriched microalgae for therapeutic pain management, with a specific concern for sickle cell anemia sufferers, especially youth.
 The We's Match is a social impact enterprise committed to helping Black women entrepreneurs in scalable industries reach or sustain a minimum of $1 million in operating net revenues while prioritizing their well-being.
 Lisa's dedication to supporting equitable outcomes for systematically disenfranchised people is the seamless thread that binds these companies.
 Lisa matriculated from Boston College Law School and Emory University.
 She is a former dancer and choreographer.
 She is also a member of the New York State Bar Association.
 Lisa currently lives in Mount Vernon, New York, and serves on the board of Fractured Atlas.
 Photo credit: Lisa Yancey by Lisa Yancey, courtesy Yancey Consulting